Updates to the California State Budget for 2026-2027

 DDS standardization in 2026-27

 DDS is required to establish standardized statewide processes and procedures by March 1, 2027, covering enrollment, individual budgets, spending plans, financial management services, and access to transition supports.
-This is an important step to addressing the biggest problem with SDP implementation: that it varies significantly from one Regional Center to another, and families in some catchment areas face more barriers than others.
+The goal is to address a longstanding challenge with SDP implementation: access and processes can vary significantly from one Regional Center to another, meaning families in some areas face more barriers than others.

-The standardization requirement is a genuine win that advocates have pushed for.
 Watch for the DDS stakeholder process on those standards opening in 2026, when there will be a 45-day public comment period before anything is finalized.
-That will be a meaningful opportunity to shape how SDP actually works on the ground across all 21 Regional Centers in the state.

 Also, note that the SCDD has already taken over providing SDP orientation for all new families statewide.